ericjsilva/ericsilva.org/content/recipes/moms-green-chile-chicken-enchiladas.md

 ### For the 1-lb. meat size batch

-- 2 cans of cream of “whatever” soup.
+- 2 cans of cream of "whatever" soup.
 I have used chicken, celery, mushroom, etc.
 - 1 large can of evaporated milk (you can substitute regular milk also.
 You will need 1-1/2 soup cans).
 - Blend the milk and soups together in a sauce pot until it starts to warm.
 Add 1 or 2 cans of chopped green chili.
 - The amount depends on how hot and spicy you want the sauce.
 For the smaller batch I normally just use one can.